LL-Etiane/fast_api_base_project/Readme.md

-# Base folder structure for my fast api projects
+# Base folder structure for my FastAPI projects

 ## How to run

-1 create your virtual environment and activate it
+1. Create your virtual environment and activate it.
-2 install requirements.txt file.
+2. Install the requirements from the `requirements.txt` file.
-3 Copy .env.example to .env and set the correct values 4 The project use makefile to automate running commands.
-You can type `make ` to see the available commands.
-For example
+3. Copy `.env.example` to `.env` and set the correct values.
+4. The project uses a Makefile to automate running commands.
+You can type `make` to see the available commands.
+For example:
-    - to start the server user `mak start`
+    - To start the server, use `make start`.
-    - to start celery `make start_celery`
+    - To start Celery, use `make start_celery`.
-    - to generate migrations, `make migrations`
+    - To generate migrations, use `make migrations`.
-    - to migrate the migrations, `make migrate`
+    - To migrate the migrations, use `make migrate`.